duhow/xiaoai-patch/research/lx06/install.md

 ```

 - dump partitions (for backup)
-  - the update tool doesn't show any output from the speaker, so without sericial connection, we dont see stdout/stderr and we can't get the real size of the partitions. so we assume a size of 1GB (1073741824 Bytes -> 0x40000000)
+  - the update tool doesn't show any output from the speaker, so without serial connection,
+  we dont see stdout/stderr and we can't get the real size of the partitions.
+  so we assume a size of 1GB (1073741824 Bytes -> 0x40000000)
     - the dump stops at the real end of the partition
-    - if you have a serial connection, than run `mtdparts` and calculate the real sizes
+    - if you have a serial connection, then run `mtdparts` and calculate the real sizes
   - the last argument of `update.exe mread` is the path on your local machine
+  - run this for `boot0`, `system0` and `data`:

 ```
 > update.exe mread store boot0 normal 0x40000000 boot0.dump